 We came across the charming St. Franjo’s Church built in the classical style made from stone.
 With the rain pouring down, we raced under its protective awning and enjoying a pre-prepared lunch of cheese, meats, and wine.

-Along the ride, we saw several shrines set up in honour of those who had lost their lives in the Velebit Mountains in the 90’s during the homeland war.
+Along the ride, we saw several shrines set up in honor of those who had lost their lives in the Velebit Mountains in the ’90s during the homeland war.
 Our driver pointed out several areas where landmines had not yet been removed.
-The mines are costly to remove and for now, are just marked with warning signs.
+The mines are costly to remove and, for now, are just marked with warning signs.

 I have also added to that list to go back to Starigrad Paklenica in the summer to enjoy the photo jeep safari again because it’s during those warm sunny days that a pit stop is made to enjoy a refreshing swim in the Zrmanja River.

 - Pack tissues for your photo jeep safari, there are no toilets in the Velebit, and so you’ll need to use nature’s bathroom behind a big rock.

 - Bring a pillow or cushion from your hotel or apartment if you have a dodgy back.
 Those jeeps are far from comfortable for 5+ hours.

-- The day can start with blue skies and it can end with the bura wind blowing a gale and rain like it did for us, so bring a jacket to be safe.
+- The day can start with blue skies, and it can end with the bura wind blowing a gale and rain as it did for us, so bring a jacket to be safe.

 - Wear closed-in shoes as all of the photo stops are along rocky roads and ledges.

 - Way back in the 60′s, the area doubled as the American Wild West in 11 movies filmed on the site about the fictional Native American hero Winnetou.
 Based on a series of novels written in German by Karl May, the books & films have since developed a cult following, and each year many flock to Paklenica to retrace Winnetou’s footsteps.

-- It’s here that you’ll find one of Croatia’s eight national parks.
-Paklenica National Park, it’s a fabulous national park geared towards hikers, climbers and cyclists.
+- It’s here that you’ll find one of Croatia’s national parks.
+Paklenica National Park, it’s a fabulous national park geared towards hikers, climbers, and cyclists.